Helo India head Rohan Mishra quits

 "It has been my shortest professional stint but it has also been one with the steepest learning curve.
 Thank you and gratitude, ByteDance for being such a tenacious teacher and for inspiring leadership and vision in response to the biggest tech policy conundrum - 'The Transparency Paradox'," Mishra said in a social media post.
 He joined the company in April.

 Bytedance, the parent firm of Tiktok, started Helo in India to support content creation on its platform in regional languages.
-The company claimed to have 2.5 crore in 2018 and had a target to increase its user base to 10 crore by end of 2019.
+The company claimed to have 2.5 crore montly active users in 2018 and had a target to increase its user base to 10 crore by the end of 2019.